Philip-Scott/deck-buddy/remote-desktop/readme.md

 ## Desktop Setup

-Install [Krdc](https://userbase.kde.org/Krdc) (or any VCN Client) on the machine you wish to access your Steam Deck from.
+Install [Krdc](https://userbase.kde.org/Krdc) (or any VNC Client) on the machine you wish to access your Steam Deck from.

 Launch the app.
-Select VCN from the `Connect to` dropdown, and type in `deck@YOUR_IP_ADDRESS:5900`, replacing "YOUR_IP_ADDRESS" with the IP shown on the image above.
+Select VNC from the `Connect to` dropdown, and type in `deck@YOUR_IP_ADDRESS:5900`, replacing "YOUR_IP_ADDRESS" with the IP shown on the image above.
 If you changed the username for desktop mode, replace `deck` with that username.

 ![krdc config](.screenshots/krdc-connect.png)

 Press the button to the right of this text box, and a dialog will pop up asking for the password.
 This is the password that is shown on the Connection Details on your Steam Deck.
-After setting the password, you will need to accept the conection on your Steam Deck.
+After setting the password, you will need to accept the connection on your Steam Deck.

 ![Allow Access](.screenshots/allow-access.png)